cnrpman/procedural-extraction/readme.md

+## _The code is moved to the repo at https://github.com/INK-USC/procedural-extraction.
+Sorry for the inconvenience._

 # Procedural Extraction

 Code for paper *Eliciting Knowledge from Experts: Automatic Transcript Parsing for Cognitive Task Analysis*, in proceedings of ACL 2019

 This code provides a framwork for extracting procedural information from documents.
 Please refer to our ACL paper ([arXiv](https://arxiv.org/abs/1906.11384)) for further descriptions.